Avoid Smoking and Restrict Alcohol

 The International Agency for Research on Cancer lists alcohol as a Group 1 carcinogen, even though most individuals do not equate alcohol with cancer.
 Long-term alcohol consumption greatly raises the risk of many cancers, including those in the mouth, throat, esophagus, liver, and breasts.

 Every drink is a risk, adding carcinogenic metabolites, such as acetaldehyde, to your system.
 What may seem like a temporary indulgence has the potential to become a lifelong legacy of cellular destruction.
-This threat is not gender or body type specific, so alcohol-related cancers have become an epidemic and are an immediate health emergency.
+This threat is not gender or body-type specific, so alcohol-related cancers have become an epidemic and are an immediate health emergency.

 3. Mental Health Challenges.

-While drinking is commonly employed as a short-term balm for anxiety, heartbreak, or stress, it makes the very issues it seeks to subdue worse.
+While drinking is commonly employed as a short term balm for anxiety, heartbreak, or stress, it makes the very issues it seeks to subdue worse.
 Long term use of alcohol disrupts brain chemistry, compromises neural pathways, and frequently results in extended depression, irritability, and mood changes.

-With time, alcohol can progress from an intermittent coping strategy to a full fledged addiction Alcohol Use Disorder, AUD.
+With time, alcohol can progress from an intermittent coping strategy to a full fledged addiction, Alcohol Use Disorder, AUD.
 This disorder not only hurts the individual drinking but extends outwards to families, friends, and societies.
 Recovery is as much psychological as it is physical due to the ruinous emotional expense of alcohol misuse.

 4. Weight Gain and Disruption of Metabolism.

-Alcohol is not only a poison it is also a calorie rich substance that interferes with your body metabolism and mechanisms that regulate appetite.
+Alcohol is not only a poison, it is also a calorie rich substance that interferes with your body metabolism and mechanisms that regulate appetite.
 Even moderate alcohol consumption can interfere with hormonal balance, making it harder for the body to efficiently use nutrients.
 Drinking alcohol can cause substantial weight gain in the long run, making weight loss harder to achieve.
 What begins as a drink to unwind can slowly become a learned behavior that influences body composition, energy levels, and overall health.
-Its effects extend far beyond self-image, affecting major organs and compounding the challenge of recovery from other disease.
+Its effects extend far beyond self-image, affecting major organs and compounding the challenge of recovery from another disease.

 5. Impaired Cognitive Function.